-Some people who have never tried Chè before might think it as a soup or cocktail.
+Some people who have never tried Chè before might think of it as a soup or cocktail.
 However, it is not.
-Honestly, there is no English words described Chè because this is one of the symbols of Vietnam.
+Honestly, there are no English words described Chè because this is one of the symbols of Vietnam.
 You should try to say it in Vietnamese.

-Chè is Vietnamese traditional sweet beverage.
-Varieties of Chè are made with kinds of beans, black-eyed peas, kidney beans, fruit, dumplings, lotus seed, and coconut cream… With those materials, Chè is cooked in water and sweetened by sugar, one of the very must-have ingredients.
+Chè is a Vietnamese traditional sweet beverage.
+Varieties of Chè are made with kinds of beans, black-eyed peas, kidney beans, fruit, dumplings, lotus seed, and coconut cream… With those materials, Chè is cooked in water and sweetened with sugar, one of the very must-have ingredients.

-There are thousands kinds of Chè in Vietnam, and if you are a person who loves sweet things, you should try them.
+There are tons of kinds of Chè in Vietnam, and if you are a person who loves sweet things, you should try them.
 Here we go!

 Chè chuối – Chè with banana

 Chè thập cẩm – The mixture of Chè